SummaryRead the full fact sheet

 - Agoraphobia is a type of anxiety disorder.

 - A person with agoraphobia is afraid to leave environments they know and consider to be safe for fear of having anxiety or a panic attack.

 Agoraphobia is a type of .
 A person with agoraphobia is afraid to leave environments they know or consider to be safe.
 In severe cases, a person with agoraphobia considers their home to be the only safe environment.
 They may avoid leaving their home for days, months or even years.

 Translated, agoraphobia means ‘fear of the marketplace’.
-Generally speaking, busy public places (such as supermarkets, shopping centres, trams, trains, planes and airports) are feared the most.
+Generally, busy public places (such as supermarkets, shopping centres, trams, trains, planes and airports) are feared the most.
 However, any public place – even a quiet church or an empty park – may seem threatening to a person suffering from agoraphobia.

 Typically, agoraphobia often starts off as a mild anxiety about a particular event, place or situation that escalates over time into a generalised fear of being in public.
 Mental health experts believe that the root of agoraphobia is fear of the physical and mental sensations of anxiety and, often, of panic or of losing control or embarrassing oneself.
-A person with agoraphobia is unwilling to visit ‘unsafe’ places, because they are afraid that doing so will trigger anxiety or a panic attack.
+A person with agoraphobia is unwilling to visit ‘unsafe’ places because they’re afraid that doing so will trigger anxiety or a panic attack.

 Symptoms of agoraphobia